 The directors have determined that certain performance obligations are satisfied over time.
-The key judgment is whether the Group's performance (i) does not create an asset with alternative use to the Group and the Group has an enforceable right to payment for performance completed to date; or (ii) the customer simultaneously receives and consumes the benefits provided by the entity's performance as the entity performs.
+The key judgment is whether the Group's performance (i) does not create an asset with alternative use to the Group and the Group has an enforceable right to payment for performance completed to date; or (ii) the Group's performance creates or enhances an asset that the customer controls as the asset is created or enhanced; or (iii) the customer simultaneously receives and consumes the benefits provided by the Group's performance as the Group performs.

-Depends on which better depicts the transfer of value to the customer, the directors make judgement to measure the progress of the projects using either cost-to-cost (input method) or units services transferred to the customer to date (output method).
+Depends on which method better depicts the transfer of value to the customer, the directors make judgment to measure the progress of the projects using either cost-to-cost (input method) or units transferred to the customer to date (output method).